founder

 • TheCapitol.Net; Capitol Hill workshop for 20 senior acquisition managers at the FAA; lecture on the state of the contemporary media (Sept.
 2018); PAID

-• Cornell University, Cornell in Washington campus; Delivered lecture entitled, The Myth of the Enemy: Roots of the Modern Press Corps (July 2018)
+• Cornell University (Cornell in Washington); Delivered lecture entitled, “The Myth of the Enemy: Roots of the Modern Press Corps” (July 2018)

-• Institute of Political Journalism, George Mason University; Lectured students on the state of the contemporary press corps, putting today’s reporters in proper historical context (June 2018)
+• Institute of Political Journalism (George Mason University); Lectured students on the state of the contemporary press corps, putting today’s reporters in proper historical context (June 2018)

 • TheCapitol.Net; Capitol Hill workshop for 25 senior acquisition managers at the FAA; lecture entitled “The Media: Before Trump and After Trump” (May 2018); PAID

-• TheCapitol.Net; Workshop for 25 senior FAA acquisition managers; lecture: “The Evolving Media & How It Covers the Big Beats in Washington,” which laid out historical underpinnings for understanding contemporary press (Dec.
+• TheCapitol.Net; 25 senior FAA acquisition managers; lecture: “Evolving Media & How It Covers Big Beats in Washington” on historical underpinnings of contemporary press (Dec.
 2017); PAID

-• Boston University (Distance Learning Program in Washington); Lectured students on President Trump’s first 100 days, with eye towards how the media’s relationship with White House has changed (April 2017); PAID
+• Boston University; Lectured on President Trump’s first 100 days, with eye towards media’s (de)volving relationship with White House (April 2017); PAID

 • Institute on Political Journalism & U.S. Programs/ The Fund for American Studies (GW University); Lecture debunking calls for a virtual Congress (Summer 2015)